Evolution of Preferences in Multiple Populations: Perfect Observability

-on which the evolution of preferences depends. \footnote{The equation for average fitness indicates that the preference distribution is unchanged in the process of learning to play an equilibrium.
-To justify this representation, we assume as in most related literature that the evolution of preferences is infinitely slower than the process of learning, which is supported by \citet[p.~21]{rSel:eleb}.} For a configuration to be evolutionarily stable, it is necessary to let every incumbent in the same population earn the same average fitness.
+on which the evolution of preferences depends.\footnote{ The equation for average fitness indicates that the type distribution is unchanged in the process of learning to play an equilibrium.
+To justify this representation, we assume as in most related literature that the evolution of preferences is infinitely slower than the process of learning, which is supported by \citet[p.~21]{rSel:eleb}.} A configuration $(\mu,b)$ is said to be \emph{balanced} if all incumbents in the same population have the same average fitness, that is, for each $i\in N$, the equality $\varPi_{\theta_i}(\mu;b)=\varPi_{\theta'_i}(\mu;b)$ holds for every $\theta_i$,~$\theta'_i\in \supp\mu_i$.